The Complexity of Non-Iterated Probabilistic Justification Logic: Complexity

-We know that $A$ is \PJCSMeas-satisfiable if and only if it is satisfiable in a small model that satisfies the conditions~\ref{enum:smpWorlds}--\ref{enum:smpAtoms} that appear in the statement of \Fref{thm:smp}.
-Observing the aforementioned conditions, we can guess the model $M$ only by guessing at most $|A|$ atoms of $A$ and at most $|A|$ rational numbers of bounded size.
-The length of the objects we have to guess is polynomially bounded on $|A|$ and $||A||$.
-So the guess can be computed in polynomial time.
-It is also clear by \Fref{thm:smp} that if such a guess is possible then $A$ is satisfiable and if such a guess is not possible then $A$ is not satisfiable.
-It also holds that the verification phase of the algorithm (without reference to \Fref{thm:JCSSP2}) can be computed in polynomial time.
-So the computational tree of our algorithm is an $NP$-tree.

-Consider now the algorithm with reference to \Fref{thm:JCSSP2}. \Fref{thm:JCSSP2} can be decided by a $coNP$ oracle.
-Recall that any language in $coNP$ is the complement of a language in $NP$.
-Hence, \Fref{thm:JCSSP2} can be decided by an $NP$-oracle too.
-So, our algorithm is an $NP$-algorithm that uses an $NP$-oracle.
-Since $\Sigma^p_2 = NP^{NP}$ the claim of the theorem follows. \end{proof}
+\textbf{Complexity Evaluation:}\\ All the objects that are guessed in our algorithm have size that is polynomial on $A$.
+Also the verification phase of our algorithm can be made in polynomial time.
+Furthermore the application of Theorem~\ref{thm:JCSSP2} is possible with an $NP$-oracle (an $NP$-oracle can obviously decide $coNP$ problems too).
+Thus our algorithm is an $NP^{NP}$ algorithm and since $\Sigma^p_2 = NP^{NP}$ the claim of the Theorem follows. \end{proof}